 - Public Education: Even in this post-truth era, experts and science boast a certain aura of respect, clearing the path for an open dialogue.
 Hence, we must put doctors and nurses at the forefront of this effort.
 If they can speak to their patients directly and personally, that’s even better.
 However, other than one-on-one meetings, we should also push for live few-to-many Q&A sessions and VOD.

-- Interactive Data Gathering: With interactive video features like questionnaires and polls, authorities can learn about public perceptions as they change over time and guide their efforts accordingly.
+- Data Collection: With interactive video features like questionnaires and polls, authorities can learn about public perceptions as they change over time and guide their efforts accordingly.
 For example, they can map specific regions that should be addressed separately and strategize together with pharma companies.

 - Open Communication: Authorities should use video platforms to create a dedicated channel sustaining a steady stream of information available to all.
 This channel can be used to publish and explain what populations are prioritized, how many have been vaccinated, etc. Preferably, this channel will also open more opportunities to get more medical professionals involved in the process and contribute.